 Never travel alone is the advice which The Canadian government gives it to its citizens.

-Be cautious when travelling in India: UK Government
+Be cautious when traveling in India: UK Government

 And don’t travel by Public transport at night: By Australian Government

 You may check out their websites as given above for more details on this topic.

 Now, ThePoorNomad’s Tips For Women Travelers In India